Vincit/objection.js/doc/guide/transactions.md

 The transaction is committed if the promise returned from the callback is resolved successfully.
 If the returned Promise is rejected or an error is thrown inside the callback the transaction is rolled back.

 The above example works if you have installed a knex instance globally using the `Model.knex()` method.
-If you haven't, you can pass the knex instance as the first argument to the `trnasaction` method
+If you haven't, you can pass the knex instance as the first argument to the `transaction` method

 ```js
 const returnValue = await Person.transaction(knex, async trx => { ... })